French Toast Casserole

 Get ready to pin this post because I promise you are going to want to make my overnight baked French toast casserole on a very regular basis!

 I especially love serving this for Christmas morning brunch because it’s such an easy recipe to feed to a crowd.
-It even reheats beautifully for a quick, hot breakfast on busy mornings.
+It even reheats beautifully for a quick, hot meal on busy mornings.
 My family loves this dish and I know your family will too!
 It’s the ultimate breakfast comfort food!

 French toast casserole requires just a handful of simple ingredients.
 Here’s what you’ll need:

 - Bread.
 Any bread works, but we especially love using challah or brioche bread.
 They are rich, buttery and fluffy.
 Definitely the best bread for French toast casserole!
-This casserole made with sandwich bread is no comparison to this sweet casserole made with brioche bread.
-French bread or a loaf of sourdough works too!

 - Brown sugar.
 Love the caramelized flavor that brown sugar gives this bake.